HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-4 Freq Allocations and Band Sharing.md

 As an amateur operator, you'll find yourself in both situations.
 For example, on the 70 cm band (420–450 MHz), amateur radio is secondary to government radiolocation services in some areas.
 That means if Uncle Sam needs the airwaves, we step aside.

 On the other hand, there are bands where amateurs have primary status.
 A great example is the 2.4 GHz band, specifically around 2400–2450 MHz, which overlaps with Wi-Fi channel 1.
 In this portion of the spectrum, amateur radio has primary allocation, while Wi-Fi devices operate on a secondary basis.
-That means if there's interference between an amateur station and Wi-Fi devices on that frequency, the amateur station has legal priority – though it's quite likely your nieghbor won't be aware of that, so the practical usefulness is questionable.
+That means if there's interference between an amateur station and Wi-Fi devices on that frequency, the amateur station has legal priority – though it's quite likely your neighbor won't be aware of that, so the practical usefulness is questionable.

 #### Band Plans